evillemez/javelin/README.md

 * **Game Object Components** - Components are where all the interesting things happen.
 The Plugins process the object components to actually make things happen.
 Any time you write a custom script to attach to a game object, you are writing a custom component.
 All components have some basic functionality, for example registering callback functions for when certain events occur.
 In your components, you can directly interact with other components by requesting them from the game object.
+Some example components included with the engine are:
+    * **transform3d** - Contains 3d spatial data regarding position and rotation
+    * **renderer3d** - Requires the *transform* component, and contains objects required by the *ThreeJs* plugin to visually render a given object
+    * **rigidbody3d** - Requires the *transform* component, is proccessed by the *CannonJs* plugin to simulate physics

+    > The `3d` suffix on these components reflects the fact that the *CannonJs* and *ThreeJs* plugins are tightly integrated with one another
+    > for performance reasons.
+However, one could easily build a 2d game using different plugins, in which case these components would be
+    > out of place, and their equivalents should be named differently to avoid confusion.

-### Example manual setup ###
+### Example setup ###

-This is going to change all the time - look in the `demos/` section to see current experiments.
+This is going to change all the time - look in the `demos/` section to see the status of current experiments.
+I imagine it will be a little while before there is actually anything working.

+## Developing ##

+To do any real development on the engine directly, you'll need *node.js* installed.
+The project Uses [grunt.js](http://gruntjs.com/) to automate tasks like *linting*, *concatenation*, *minification* and *testing*.
+Install by running `npm install` in the project root.
+Once it's installed you can simply run `grunt watch` and start editing files.
+New builds will be published in `builds/` automatically, and you'll be notified of failing tests and bad syntax.

+The tests are run with mocha, using node's built-in assertion library.
+They are pretty basic, and probably lacking for now.